 While most people who visit Mallorca stay on the West coast surrounding Palma, we made sure to opt for somewhere a bit further away from the busy nightlife.
 Staying on the East coast and in S’Illot in particular also has another draw in that’s it’s easy access to the town of Porto Cristo and the famous Caves of Drach.

 From our hotel in S’Illot the trip to Porto Cristo is either an hour walk or around 20 minutes on a bike.
-We had opted for the later option but in true jinx style I woke up completely filled with the cold.
+While we took the option to hire a car to explore a little of Mallorca on another day we had opted for the bike option to get to the caves.
+However, in true jinx style I woke up completely filled with the cold.
 A truly horrid, all my muscles ache kind of day but I decided to soldier on despite feeling very sorry for myself.
 After breakfast we headed to one of the few open rental places in neighbouring Sa Coma and hired bikes for the day.
-Though there is much talk on the internet of bike hire for three euro our still very reasonable price was eight per bike and gave us until 6pm go exploring.
+Though there is much talk on the internet of bike hire for three euro we didn’t find such a bargain but our still very reasonable price was eight per bike and gave us until 6pm go exploring.

 Setting off around 11am we followed the coastal path through S’Illot and Cala Morlanda before reaching the fun bit – joining the main road.
 With no cycle lane or pavement we took the scary route along the major road.
 As we got used to both being on the wrong side of the road and the traffic passing fast and a little close for comfort I really started to struggle with stamina just to keep going.
 Luckily, our time on the main road proved a short one as a sign guided us towards a walking and cycle path that ran alongside the motorway.
 For me this was a Godsend as what should have been a 20 minute cycle turned into almost and hour.
 Our route through Porto Cristo was a little bit of guess work but we found some signage for the caves fairly quickly and parked out bikes in town before heading to the site itself.